teamsuperpanda/fox/README.md

 ## Learn more about Team Super Panda

-Fox is maintained by **Team Super Panda**, a small group that loves building thoughtful, privacy-friendly tools.
+Fox is maintained by **Team Super Panda**, a small group that loves building thoughtful, privacy friendly tools.

 Visit us at **[www.teamsuperpanda.com](https://www.teamsuperpanda.com)** to learn more, follow our work, or say hi.

-If you ship something cool with Fox—or build your own spin‑off—let us know.
+If you ship something cool with Fox or build your own spin-off, let us know.
 We'd love to see what you create.